Giveth/giveth-wiki/wiki/dac/team-organisation.md

 ## <a name="teamorga_members">Members</a>
 The Giveth team is ever growing and very dynamic.
-It may be difficult to lose track so this table should help keeping track.
+It may be easy to lose track, so this table should help.
 The members in bold are working full time.

 Name | Slack Handle | Expertise |
 -----|--------------|-----------|